FDA advisers vote to include an Omicron-specific component for a coronavirus booster in the US - KTVZ

 By Jen Christensen, CNN

-The US Food and Drug Administration’s independent Vaccines and Related Biological Products Advisory Committee (VRBPAC) voted Tuesday to support recommending inclusion of an Omicron specific component for a Covid-19 booster vaccine.
+The US Food and Drug Administration’s independent Vaccines and Related Biological Products Advisory Committee voted Tuesday to support recommending inclusion of an Omicron-specific component for a Covid-19 booster vaccine.

 Twenty-one voting members of the FDA’s independent committee voted on the question: